the-teachingRSE-project/competencies/summarised_competencies.md

 the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the \ac{FAIR} principles [@FAIR4RS].

-This community paper defines a set of core values and foundational competencies, which an RSE should acquire during training and formal education, as well as further professional development, independent of their research domain.
+This community paper defines a first set of core values (@sec:values) and foundational competencies (@sec:required-generic-skills), which an RSE should acquire during training and formal education, as well as further professional development.
-These are only a first foundation of competencies, drawn upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
+These are independent of a research domain and are drawn upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.

-While this community paper is based on workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research and, indeed, the wider research community.
+While being the result of workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that these competencies can offer far-reaching impact beyond the domain of RSE into the wider research community.
 This is especially important given that much research involves some amount of data management, processing and visualisation, or the creation of tools for these tasks, and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
-In particular, funding agencies and research managers will find the discussion in this paper valuable in order to discover where RSEs see their place in the existing landscape of scientific domains and how to support the work of RSEs at different positions and career levels.

 This paper is a condensed version of a more comprehensive paper [@Goth2023] published at FIXME:INSERTREFHERE.
 Besides the foundational competencies (extracted 1-to-1 from there), that paper further elaborates